Criticism of March development's drainage proposals

 Waterlogged and flooded – the site and surrounding area of where up to 30 homes are to be built in March.

+Six years after planning permission was given for the homes on land east of Berryfield, final details of the application remain bogged down over drainage and disposal of waste water.

-Fink Developments won consent providing they satisfied conditions for surface drainage and foul water.
+The development won consent providing conditions were satisfied for surface drainage and foul water.

 Fenland District Council is reviewing those but the March Fifth District Drainage Commission at the Middle Level Commissioners remain dissatisfied.

-One solution put forward is a system to pump the water into nearby dykes, forcing rainwater into the area.
+One solution put forward by Fink Developments is a system to pump the water into nearby dykes, forcing rainwater into the area.

 The drainage commission is unimpressed and told Fenland planners that this is not likely to work during bad weather.